khuongduy354/joplin-sync-lib/README.md

-# Joplin Sync Library
+# Joplin Storage SDK

-Joplin Synchronization API documentation.
+An SDK for Joplin to access its sync storage (sync target) programatically, without sqlite or Joplin instance.

 # Usage